-- Sustained Speech is one of the strongest predictors of your overall TOEFL speaking score.
+- SS is one of the strongest predictors of your overall TOEFL speaking score.

 - Speaking Rate correlates well with some other indicators, such as pause frequency, distribution of pauses, phrase length, and speaking rate (when your Sustained Speech score is high, your score on these other indicators is likely to be high).

 Reduce the number of times you pause in your speech and try to speak longer without any interruption.
 Stronger speakers

 - Speak faster with few or no interruptions.

 Check out our blog to learn more about how to improve your score in other dimensions!